Gregor-Mendel-Institute/aradeepopsis/README.md

 # Introduction

-ara*deep*opsis is a software tool that enables plant researchers to non-invasively score plant growth, biomass accumulation and senescence from image data in a highly parallelized, high throughput, yet easy to use manner.
+ara*deep*opsis ((*Ara*bidopsis *deep*learning based *op*timal *s*emantic *i*mage *s*egmentation)) is a software tool that enables plant researchers to non-invasively score plant growth, biomass accumulation and senescence from image data in a highly parallelized, high throughput, yet easy to use manner.

 It is built upon the published, convolutional neural network (CNN) [DeepLabv3+](https://github.com/tensorflow/models/tree/master/research/deeplab)<sup>[[1]](#ref1)</sup> that serves the task of semantic image segmentation.
 A [pretrained checkpoint](http://download.tensorflow.org/models/deeplabv3_xception_2018_01_04.tar.gz) of this model has been trained upon using manually annotated top-view images of *Arabidopsis thaliana* plants of different ages.